jamesshore/quixote/ROADMAP.md

 ## To Do

+* Add time check and warning to build file

 * Change descriptor toString() to say `of '#one'` not `of element '#one'`
 * Change QElement to use toString() instead of description()
 * Value object superclass?